Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/dilate_erode.rst

 or automatically from a value node or a time-and-map-value noodle.
 A positive value of *Distance* expands the influence of a pixel on its surrounding pixels, thus blurring that color outward.
-A negative value erodes its influence, thus increases the constrast of that pixel relative to its surrounding pixels, thus sharpening it relative to surrounding pixels of the same color.
+A negative value erodes its influence, thus increases the contrast of that pixel relative to its surrounding pixels, thus sharpening it relative to surrounding pixels of the same color.